zzw890827/aws-sap-questions/第三套/README.md

     </details>

-26. An AWS customer is deploying an application that is composed of an AutoScaling group ofEC2 instances.
-The customers security policy requires that every outbound connection from these instances to any other sewice within the customers Virtual Private Cloud must be authenticated using a unique X.509 certificate that contains the specific Instance-id.
-In addition, all X.509 certificates must be signed by the customer's key management service in order to be trusted for authentication.
+26. An AWS customer is deploying an application mat is composed of an AutoScaling group of EC2 Instances.
+The customers security policy requires that every outbound connection from these instances to any other service within the customers Virtual Private Cloud must be authenticated using a unique x.509 certificate that contains the specific instance-id.
+In addition, an x.509 certificates must Designed by the customer's Key management service in order to be trusted for authentication.
 Which of the following configurations will support these requirements?
     - [ ] A. Configure an IAM Role that grants access to an Amazon S3 object containing a signed certificate and configure the Auto Scaling group to launch instances with this role.
 Have the instances bootstrap get the certificate from Amazon S3 upon first boot.
-    - [ ] B. Configure the Auto Scaling group to send an SNS notification of the launch ofa new instance to the tmsted key management service.
-Have the key management service generate a signed certificate and send it directly to the newly launched instance.
+    - [ ] B. Embed a certificate into the AMI that is used by the Auto Scaling group.
+Have the launched instances generate a certificate signature request with the instance's assigned instance-id to the key management service for signature.
-    - [ ] C. Embed a certificate into the Amazon Machine Image that is used by the Auto Scaling group.
-Have the launched instances generate a certificate signature request with the Instance's assigned instance-id to the key management service for signature.
+    - [ ] C. Configure the Auto Scaling group to send an SNS notification of the launch of a new instance to the trusted key management service.
+Have the Key management service generate a signed certificate and send it directly to the newly launched instance.
     - [ ] D. Configure the launched instances to generate a new certificate upon first boot.
-Have the key management service poll the AutoScaling group for associated instances and send new instances a certificate signature that contains the specific Instance-id.
+Have the Key management service poll the Auto Scaling group for associated instances and send new instances a certificate signature (hat contains the specific instance-id.

     <details>
        <summary>Answer</summary>

        - [ ] A. 无法保证生成的证书是唯一的
        - [x] B. 正确
-       - [ ] C. 同A
+       - [ ] C. Auto Scaling不能用于SNS
-       - [ ] D. 得客户来签名，自己签名的人家不认
+       - [ ] D. 新实例在第一次请求前可能没有唯一的证书

     </details>